RENEE MONTAGNE, Host:

 President Obama will announce tonight both the size and pace of the withdrawal of American troops in Afghanistan.

-Secretary ROBERT GATES (Department of Defense): But some two decades after the collapse of the Berlin Wall, the U.S. share of NATO defense spending has now risen to more than 75 percent - at a time when politically painful budget and benefit cuts are being considered at home.
+ROBERT GATES: But some two decades after the collapse of the Berlin Wall, the U.S. share of NATO defense spending has now risen to more than 75 percent - at a time when politically painful budget and benefit cuts are being considered at home.

-Ms. HEATHER CONLEY (Director and Senior Fellow, Europe Program, Center for Strategic and International Studies): If our European partners are unwilling to take a step forward, increase their defense spending, they cannot assume that the United States will remain - you know, its spending and its capabilities in Europe may have to be reduced in light of other budgetary restrictions.
+HEATHER CONLEY: If our European partners are unwilling to take a step forward, increase their defense spending, they cannot assume that the United States will remain - you know, its spending and its capabilities in Europe may have to be reduced in light of other budgetary restrictions.

-Professor SEAN KAY (Government, Ohio Wesleyan University): It's a pretty good deal for them.
+SEAN KAY: It's a pretty good deal for them.
 I mean, they're doing what's in their interests, you know, they can get away with spending very little on defense and getting the benefits of the American commitment and we're willing to sustain that then, you know, it's just as much a challenge for us to look at ourselves and ask well, what are we going to do to change that calculus?

-Mr. ROBERT HUNTER (Former U.S. ambassador to NATO): The allies were much more reluctant because they didn't seem themselves and don't see themselves directly affected by events in Afghanistan the way we do, particular with regard to terrorism.
+ROBERT HUNTER: The allies were much more reluctant because they didn't seem themselves and don't see themselves directly affected by events in Afghanistan the way we do, particular with regard to terrorism.
 And as a result, I won't say they were doing us a favor, but they did it in order to please the United States rather than if they didn't do it, they would suffer some direct consequences for their own security.